 Outdoor Surveillance and Cameras

 The same principles used to secure the interior of a warehouse or plant applies to the exterior perimeters, too – as well as open industrial areas such as shipping ports.
-Vast industrial sites have a lot of ground that must be covered, and an assortment of PTZ cameras and wide-angle security cameras is can be the first step to ensuring complete coverage all-around.
+Vast industrial sites have a lot of ground that must be covered, and an assortment of PTZ cameras and wide-angle security cameras can be the first step to ensuring complete coverage all-around.

-The demands of weather in the East Bay – extreme heat and sun during summer and heavy rains all winter means that cameras placed outdoors must be prepared to handle the all weather types.
+The demands of weather in the East Bay – extreme heat and sun during summer and heavy rains all winter – means that cameras placed outdoors must be prepared to handle all weather types.
 In most cases, this means rugged outdoor security cameras with heavy-duty metal casings that are IP-rated for waterproofness and dustproofness.
 Waterproofness is important for cameras placed down by the bay, too, where constant morning fog means a humid environment, even during drier months.

 License Plate Reader Cameras for East Bay Businesses

 Industrial facilities are likely to have many vehicles coming and going, often at all hours of day and night.
-Whether this means commercial vehicles or passenger cars belonging to both employees or visitors LPR’s allow you to keep an accurate record of who is coming entering and exiting your facility.
+Whether this means commercial vehicles or passenger cars belonging to both employees or visitors LPR’s allow you to keep an accurate record of who is entering and exiting your facility.

-License Plate Reader cameras can be vital to ensuring constant security while keeping track of this many vehicles.
+License Plate Reader cameras can be vital to ensuring constant security while keeping track of many vehicles.
 By verifying the license plate number against a whitelist (or blacklist), LPR cameras can double-check that every truck coming to loading docks is expected – helpful for overnight deliveries.

 They can do the same with checking passenger vehicles too, ensuring that only permitted vehicles are parked on premises.
 If a vehicle is caught on camera during a break-in or act of vandalism, the LPR camera can be used to track them down.